-Due to several setbacks in arranging launch dates and the change in several project due dates, all activities listed on the timeline have been rescheduled to later times.
+Due to several setbacks in arranging launch dates, the loss of a key product order, and complications involving the hybrid motor test stand, all activities listed on the timeline have been rescheduled to later times.
 The lack of available work time between the PDR and the CDR due to the holiday recess has also complicated scheduling.
 No activities have been removed or added; an updated timeline may be found in Section 5.1.b.